-The CIC is scheduled to meet six times in 2018.
-Meetings will be held at 6:30 pm at the Main Library – Akron Summit County Public Library unless otherwise noted.
+The CIC is scheduled to meet six times in 2021.
+Meetings will be held via Zoom at 6:30 pm until further notice, with the hopes of returning to the Main Library – Akron Summit County Public Library at some point during the year.

 Title VI of the Civil Rights Act of 1964 requires that AMATS shall not, on the basis of race, color, religion, national origin or sex, exclude anyone from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.

 Please contact AMATS offices if translation services are required for any documents on this website.

 The July-December 2021 issue of @AMATS is available.
 This issue covers Transportation Outlook 2045, the new long-range regional transportation plan for the Greater Akron area.
 There are also articles regarding a Cuyahoga Falls Bike-N-Brainstorm and an AMATS walking tour in Aurora.
 To view this issue, please click here.

 AMATS has completed its move to new offices in the PNC Building in downtown Akron.
 AMATS, the Greater Akron area’s federally designated metropolitan planning organization, is once again open to the public.The agency moved into its new facilities located in Suite 1300 at 1 Cascade Plaza in Akron in early July.
 AMATS Director Curtis Baker […]

 Applications for the statewide Congestion Mitigation Air Quality (CMAQ) funding program are now available.
 The CMAQ Program funds transportation improvement projects that reduce traffic congestion, improve air quality and help urban areas achieve federal clean air standards.
 Federal CMAQ funding is now available for new projects in fiscal years 2026 and 2027.
 1) Program Guidance […]